 Residents must learn to balance the demands of their professional careers and their personal lives.
 Our educational philosophy emphasizes both personal and professional growth and is supportive of our residents’ personal time and interests.
 Under the guidance of trained faculty, all interns participate in a series of retreats designed to facilitate discussion on the stresses of internship, their perceptions of the program, and their personal feelings and concerns.
 Other highly valued retreat topics include preparing for the fellowship application process and getting involved in research, recognizing and managing stress, legal and ethical issues, end-of-life discussions, and transitioning to residency.
 These retreats are scheduled during the PGY1 year and are considered by the residents to be a very important part of their education.
 Similar morning retreats continue through the PGY2 and PGY3 years and deal with other aspects of medical education including medical errors, professionalism, residents as teacher's and debt management and financial planning.

 Scholarly activity begins in the PGY1 year of all the Medicine Programs and grows exponentially.
 The PGY1 residents are required to present a case in intern morning report at least once a month during inpatient rotations.
 Evidence-based Medicine is the standard and literature review is expected during case presentations.
 Interns are encouraged to present case reports, vignettes, and abstracts at local and/or national American College of Physicians (ACP) or Society of General Internal Medicine (SGIM) meetings.
 Journal Club presentations are also required of our interns, who are mentored by faculty on how to critically analyze, interpret, and formally present current literature.
-In the PGY3 year, residents are expected to prepare a noon conference with the assistance of a faculty mentor and present this to their peers at the three major affiliate hospitals during the Summer Survival noon conference series, as well as to prepare for a Grand Rounds presentation during one of their ward rotations.
+In the PGY3 year, residents are expected to prepare a noon conference and present this to their peers at the three major affiliate hospitals during the Summer Survival noon conference series, as well as to prepare for a Grand Rounds presentation guided by a faculty mentor.